pepe19000/NgxFormValidations/projects/ngx-form-validations/README.md

 *Note: Or without Angular Material*

+In case of mark input with #nfxFvFormControl then It will get a
+1. 'is-invalid' class if (Form is submitted or FormControl is dirty) and FormControl is not valid
+2. 'is-valid' class if (Form is submitted or FormControl is dirty) and FormControl is valid

 ```html
 <!-- Mark the form and pass FormGroupDirective for it via ngxFvControl attribute -->
 <form [formGroup]="testForm" (ngSubmit)="onSubmit(testForm)" #fd="ngForm" [ngxFvControl]="fd">